Handling Our Own Pileups

 Playing to the Strengths of Propagation

 Many new DXpeditioners or Hams vacationing outside North America who operate as “rare DX” may fail to appreciate propagation often determines who they should be listening for as a priority in pileups.
-The bands close earlier to Europe than to North America, when operating from the Caribbean or from Latin America.
+For example, when operating from the Caribbean or from Latin America, the bands close earlier to Europe than they do to North America.

-So, we should listen for, and aim to work stations in eastern Europe and Russia first, saving western and southern Europe for late afternoon.
-Once the sun has set in Europe, we should turn our attention (and our beam antenna, if we are so lucky) to North America and repeat the strategy.
-Start with eastern USA/Canada and recognize when the band shifts, to the mid-west and eventually to the west coast.
+So, we should listen for and work stations in eastern Europe and Russia first, saving western and southern Europe for late afternoon.
+Once the sun sets in Europe, we can turn our attention to North America, and repeat the strategy, starting with eastern USA/Canada, and recognizing when the band shifts, to the mid-west, and eventually to the west coast.

 The important thing is not to forget to ask for them.